 The Literacy Council of White County was founded in 1978, when it was staffed entirely by volunteers, and incorporated as a 501 (c) (3) non-profit in 1996.
 It was a small establishment, but the Adult Education Department at Foothills Vo-Tech, seeing the value of the organization, took it in, and activity increased.
 When Foothills was assimilated into the Arkansas State University system, the increased duties of the two part-time coordinators made it difficult to grow the program.
 LCWC was then placed under the care of the White County Library System until 2005, when a paid director was hired and the organization came into its own.
 A used bookstore was opened to help raise funds for the program and to provide the community with the valuable resource of a second hand bookstore.

 Ann Dixon is a graduate of Harding University and Texas Woman’s University where she received her Master of Library Science degree.
 After teaching for several years, she served as Library Director at Brackett Library, Harding University.
-Since her retirement she has worked with the Literacy Council primarily in the bookstore and with the Imagination Library of White County which provides free books for children from birth to 5 years.
+Since her retirement she has worked with the Literacy Council primarily with the Imagination Library of White County which provides free books for children from birth to 5 years, and in the bookstore.
+Believing that reading is fundamental for success, she works with the council to provide access to books for chidren and families to enjoy together.
 She joined the Board of Directors in 2017.

 Dr. Kristi Bond is Assistant Professor of Spanish at Harding University.
 She specializes in methods of teaching foreign languages.
 Dr. Bond moved to Searcy in 2011 while completing her Ph.D. in Linguistics at the University of Kansas.
 Her passion for languages has led her to participate in many overseas trips with students and in foreign missions, as well as consulting for non-profit organizations.
 She has served on the board of the Literacy Council since 2012, a decision that was prompted by her desire to learn more about the needs of Searcy residents and contribute to the well-being of our community.